AbhishekSinghPursuit/audio-to-text-flask-app/README.md

 ## How It Works

 - The user uploads an audio file via the web interface.
+- The user selects the language for transcription.
 - The file is saved to the `static/uploads` directory.
-- The Whisper model (`turbo` by default) processes the audio and generates a transcription.
+- The Whisper model (`turbo` by default) processes the audio and generates a transcription in the selected language.
 - The transcription is displayed on the page, and the audio can be played back.

 ---